This magic square has operations written in it, to make it into a maze. Start wherever you like, go through every cell and go out a total of 15!

 This multiplication uses each of the digits 0 - 9 once and once only.
 Using the information given, can you replace the stars in the calculation with figures?

-If the numbers 5, 7 and 4 go into this function machine, what
+If the numbers 5, 7 and 4 go into this function machine, what numbers will come out?

 Use your logical reasoning to work out how many cows and how many sheep there are in each field.